Royal Artillery: 1900 to present day

 The division of the Royal Regiment of Artillery lasted until 1924, when the RFA, RHA, and RGA amalgamated once more to become one regiment.
 In 1938, RA Brigades were renamed regiments.
 During the World War II there were over 1 million men serving in 960 gunner regiments.
 In 1947 the Riding Troop RHA was renamed the King's Troop Royal Horse Artillery and, in 1951, the title of the regiment's colonel-in-chief became Captain General.
 When The Queen first visited the Troop after her accession, it was expected that it would become "The Queen's Troop", but Her Majesty announced that in honour of her father's decision it would remain "The King's Troop".

 The Royal Horse Artillery, which has separate traditions, uniforms and insignia, still retains a distinct identity within the regiment.

 Before World War II, Royal Artillery recruits were required to be at least 5 ft 4 in tall.
 Men in mechanised units had to be at least 5 ft 8 in tall.
 They initially enlisted for six years with the colours and a further six years with the reserve or four years and eight years.
 They trained at the Royal Artillery Depot in Woolwich.

 From its beginnings, the Royal Artillery has been based at Woolwich, in south-east London.
-In 2003 it was decided to move the headquarters to Larkhill on Salisbury Plain in Wiltshire (the RA's training ground, where the Royal School of Artillery has been based since 1915).
+In 2003 it was decided to move the headquarters to Larkhill in the Salisbury Plain Training Area in Wiltshire (the RA's training ground, where the Royal School of Artillery has been based since 1915).
 In 2012, however, the King's Troop, Royal Horse Artillery was relocated to Woolwich from their former headquarters in St John's Wood.